$\mathbb Z Q$ type constructions in higher representation theory: Introduction

 The paper is organized as follows.
 In Section \ref{sec:pre}, concepts and results needed in this paper are recalled.
-In Section \ref{sec:qzq}, we introduce $n$-properly-graded quivers, $n$-slice quivers and $n$-slice algebras, we also recall the $\zZ|_{n-1} Q$ construction for these quivers.
-In Section \ref{sec:bpc}, we discuss the bound quiver categories, especially, those arise from the quadratic dual of a stable $n$-translation quivers.
-We study the category of finite generated projective modules of the quadratic dual of an acyclic $n$-translation algebra, we also find conditions for an additive category to be realized as the bound path category of truncations of an $n$-translation quiver $\zzs{n-1} Q^{op,\perp}$.
-In Section \ref{sec:ttn}, we prove that for an $n$-slice algebra with bound quiver $Q^{\perp}$ satisfying Iyama' $(n,n)$-condition, its $\ttn{}$-closure is a truncation of $\mathbb Z|_n Q^{\perp}$ and in Section \ref{sec:nu}, we show that when such algebra is representation infinite, its $\nu_n$-closure in the derived category is equivalent to the bound path category of $\mathbb Z|_n Q^{op,\perp}$.
+In Section \ref{sec:qzq}, $n$-properly-graded quivers, $n$-slice quivers and $n$-slice algebras are introduce, and the $\zZ|_{n-1} Q$ construction for these quivers are recalled.
+In Section \ref{sec:bpc}, the bound quiver categories, especially, those arise from the quadratic dual of a stable $n$-translation quivers are discussed.
+The category of finite generated projective modules of the quadratic dual of an acyclic $n$-translation algebra is also dealt in this section, and conditions for a Hom-finite Krull-Schmidt $k$-category to be realized as the bound path category of a truncation of an $n$-translation quiver $\zzs{n-1} Q^{op,\perp}$ are found.
+It is proven in Section \ref{sec:ttn} that for an $n$-slice algebra with bound quiver $Q^{\perp}$, its $n$-preprojective and $n$-preinjective components are truncations of $\mathbb Z|_n Q^{\perp}$ and in Section \ref{sec:nu} that when an $n$-slice algebra is of infinite type and satisfies Condition \ref{conditionbb}, their $\nu_n$-closure in the derived category is equivalent to the bound path category of $\mathbb Z|_n Q^{op,\perp}$.